e2nIEE/pandapower/doc/elements/trafo3w.rst

     the medium level, it is given relative to the minimum of the rated apparent power in high and medium level: min(sn_hv_mva, sn_mv_mva).
 This is consistent with most commercial network calculation software (e.g. PowerFactory).
-    Some tools (like PSS Sincal) however define all short ciruit voltages relative to the overall rated apparent power of the transformer: max(sn_hv_mva, sn_mv_mva, sn_lv_mva).
+    Some tools (like PSS Sincal) however define all short circuit voltages relative to the overall rated apparent power of the transformer: max(sn_hv_mva, sn_mv_mva, sn_lv_mva).
 You might have to convert the values depending on how the short-circuit voltages are defined.